-Forty-three years ago, a man revolutionized investing by introducing the first index mutual fund for individual investors and helping lower costs across the mutual fund industry by championing the interests of the small investors.
+Forty-three years ago, John Bogle revolutionized investing by introducing the first index mutual fund for individual investors and helped lower the costs across the mutual fund industry by championing the interests of the small investors.

 In 1974, he founded the Vanguard Group, a company designed to uphold his philosophies despite heavy criticism from Wall Street and other major players on the market.
 At the time, the stock market was dominated by institutional investors and wealthy people.
 They were usually the only ones who were knowledgeable about how investing works.

 Today, Vanguard Group is touted as the world’s largest investment firm.
 In December 2018, it has more than $6 trillion in assets under management.
 The largest of the index funds under its belt is the Vanguard 500 Index Fund with over $440 billion.

 Bogle, who was fondly called “Jack,” stepped down as chairman and CEO of Vanguard in 1996.
 By that time, however, he has inspired many Americans to earn enough to buy their own homes, to secure their children’s education, and to save for their retirement.